hamzeen/nooraniya/README.md

 # NEST-JSON: Blogging for Humans

-This variant of [NEST](https://github.com/hamzeen/nest) blogging platform, uses flat JSON files as its building blocks.
-A testimony to its flexibility & sleek design.
+This repository holds a variant of [NEST](https://github.com/hamzeen/nest) blogging platform, uses flat JSON files as its building blocks.

+NEST was built purely with simplicity in mind.
+Simplicity in its architecture & simplicity in every step of the way till you finally spin up your blog.
+Yet, it doesn't compromise on the scalbility as your content grows over time.
+The first proof of concept for NEST came to life in April 2018.

 ## Requirements